 - This Distance Learning paper is a combination of remote and in-person teaching.

 - The paper will cover both semesters (ie the standard full-year teaching period).

-- Teaching and learning methods: The paper will employ face-to-face learning through seminars and laboratory workshops, use written resources to support student assignment work, and utilise a University-supported online learning tool (Blackboard).
+- Teaching and learning methods: The paper will employ face-to-face and distance learning through in-person and Zoom seminars and laboratory workshops, and written resources to support student assignment work, and will utilise a University-supported online learning tool (Blackboard).

 - The paper will require a significant amount of self-directed learning on the part of the student.